From misdiagnosed heart attack to patient advocacy superhero

 Rhonda survived it all and emerged as an expert in cardiac disease who empowers other patients around the world.

-Today Rhonda advocates for diversity in clinical trials and access to improved diagnostic tools - including cardiac biomarkers - to help level the playing field for all patients.
+Today Rhonda advocates for access to improved diagnostic tools - including cardiac biomarkers - to help level the playing field for all patients.

 “Had the healthcare system paid attention to my EKG and my blood tests, it could have saved my heart muscle.”